Describes the system requirements and configuration requirements for running remote commands in PowerShell.

 Computers running any supported version of Windows can establish remote connections and run remote commands in PowerShell without any configuration.
 However, to receive remote connections you must enable PowerShell remoting on the computer.

 Windows Server 2012 and newer releases of Windows Server are enabled for

 PowerShell remoting by default.
 If the settings are changed, you can

 restore the default settings by running the

-The remoting features of PowerShell are supported by the WinRM service, which is the Microsoft implementation of the Web Services for Management (WS-Management) protocol.
+By default, the remoting features of PowerShell are supported by the WinRM service, which is the Microsoft implementation of the Web Services for Management (WS-Management) protocol.
 When you enable PowerShell remoting, you change the default configuration of WS-Management and add system configuration that allow users to connect to WS-Management.

 To configure PowerShell to receive remote commands:

 - Start PowerShell with the Run as administrator option.